-According to DocSend research, which analyzed the behavior of investors across 300+ pitch decks, investors typically spend 15% of their total reading time looking at the team slide.
+According to DocSend research, which analyzed the behaviour of investors across 300+ pitch decks, investors typically spend 15% of their total reading time looking at the pitch deck’s team slide.
 That’s notable, considering that the overall time investors spend on a pitch deck review is just 3 minutes 44 seconds.

 With this in mind, we decided to give this all-important page some serious attention and dive into what really makes this slide so important.

 Raise money with the free pitch deck template from Waveup